courtneyfay/project-2-book-recommendations/README.md

 Heroku link: https://mighty-springs-60426.herokuapp.com/

 * node seed.js to get started with some books
+* you can sign up any sample user to play with bookshelf functionality
-* Once you have a user, go into heroku database to make them an admin if you want to CRUD data (add admin property and set to true for that user)
+* use test@test.test/test to play with admin functionality (or once you have your own user setup, go into heroku database to make them an admin if you want to CRUD data (add admin property and set to true for that user))

 ```